ExxML/UBC-Course-Sniper/README.md

 Note: At the time of recording this demo, course registration has already opened.
 To clarify, this script should be run BEFORE course registration opens.

 Video link: https://jmp.sh/5EIghfFU

+### ⚠️ **IMPORTANT NOTE** ⚠️

+As shown in the demo, you *can* run multiple instances of the script to simultaneously register different schedules. **HOWEVER,** if you have prerequisites for a Term 2 course that you are taking in Term 1, you MUST register the Term 1 schedule first, or else Workday will not allow you to register the Term 2 course.

+In this case, use [UBC Dual Term Course Sniper](https://github.com/ExxML/UBC-Dual-Term-Course-Sniper) instead.
+The Dual Term Course Sniper is designed to register your Term 1 schedule first, then immediately after, your Term 2 schedule.

 ## Installation